RubelPerez/GetPorts/README.md

 ![Tux, the Linux mascot](/resources/GetPorts1.png)

-Asking for a **XML File** as a parameter
+Asking for a **File** as a parameter

-If the XML file is valid, you will see the result
+If the file is valid, you will see the result

 ![Tux, the Linux mascot](/resources/GetPorts3.gif)

-When is not a valid XML, you will see:
+When is not a valid file, you will see:

 ![Tux, the Linux mascot](/resources/GetPorts4.png)